mstocco/mariostoc.co/content/traininglog/20210808-ironman2021-7weeksout.md

 <!---->
 The sugar woke up the bowel and I was very _"crampy"_ half way through the warm up set.

-Focus on the 250m reps was not my best.
+Focus on the 250m reps was **not my best**.
 Besides the cramps, my mind drifted to work and thoughts of my dad.
 I've had better mornings in the pool.
 I also didn't get the final 250m + 50m round in.
 That was poor preparation from last night.
 I could do better.

 On the ride to the pool, I was "big ringing it" and was sub-8 minutes to the pool; which is always fun.